 In order to meet contractual obligations and state and federal regulations, providers who are in good standing, are required to report any terminations or additions to their agreement at least ninety 90 days prior to the change in order for Aetna Better Health to comply with CMS requirements.
 Providers are required to continue providing services to enrollees throughout the termination period.

-CMS requires that Aetna Better Health make a good faith effort to provide written notice of a termination of a network provider at least thirty (30) days before the termination effective date to all enrollees who are patients seen on a regular basis by the provider whose contract is terminating.
+Illinois Department of Healthcare and Family Services requires that Aetna Better Health make a good faith effort to provide written notice of a termination of a network provider at least fifteen (15) days before the termination effective date to all enrollees who are patients seen on a regular basis by the provider whose contract is terminating.
 However, please note that all enrollees who are patients of that PCP must be notified when a provider termination occurs.